babolivier/brendan.abolivier.bzh/content/install-party-1.0.md

 One of these workshops, which happened on the morning of the last day, was about installing [Synapse](https://github.com/matrix-org/synapse), the reference Matrix homeserver implementation.
-The goal was to give attendees a presentation about what Matrix is, get them to install their own server, and, if possible, to get everyone's server to federate with everyone else's.
+The goal was to give attendees a presentation about what Matrix is, get them to install their own homeserver, and, if possible, to get everyone's server to federate with everyone else's.

 This is not a trivial thing to do, especially when the technical expertise of